-- If you are using the Touch Wing, the wheels on the console are used to control size/speed, not the wheels on the Wing. - If you have more than one shape running, the controls operate on the most recent one.
+- If you have more than one shape running, the controls operate on the most recent one.
 You can edit the parameters of any shape that's running using the Edit Shape function, see section 6.2.1. - The minimum size is zero.
 This will "hide" the shape, and the fixture will resume its previous settings.
 The shape is, however, still active.